 Advantages of S/4HANA compared to previous versions

-- In-memory technology: With in-memory technology, data is stored and processed in the main memory (RAM) instead of on hard disks.
+- In-Memory-Technology: With in-memory technology, data is stored and processed in the main memory (RAM) instead of on hard disks.
+This enables extremely fast data access and processing in real time.
 This enables extremely fast data access and processing in real time.

 - Massive parallel processing: SAP HANA uses the capabilities of multi-core processors and enables the parallel processing of large volumes of data.